Department of Public Law

 1. Fundamentals: Theoretical Foundations and Doctrinal Structures

-This long term project inquires whether it is possible to develop a general doctrinal scheme for public security measures comparable to the general doctrinal schemes (Verbrechenssysteme) discussed in substantive criminal law, how such a scheme has to be conceptualized and what functions it could… more
+This long-term project examines whether it is possible to develop a general doctrinal scheme for public security measures comparable to the general doctrinal schemes (Verbrechenssysteme) of substantive criminal law, how such a scheme would have to be conceptualized, and what functions it could serve in a national… more

-This long term project, begun about a decade ago, aims to give a philosophically updated account of legal hermeneutics.
-Whereas legal hermeneutics has often been associated with continental philosophical approaches (e.g. Gadamer, Ricœur) the project addresses the questions discussed in this… more
+This long-term project, begun about a decade ago, aims to provide a philosophically updated account of legal hermeneutics.
+Whereas legal hermeneutics has often been associated with continental philosophical approaches (e.g., Gadamer, Ricœur), the project addresses the questions discussed in this tradition with the… more

 Philosophical and Public Security Law Implications of ‘Stochastic Terrorism’

 This project centres on the concept of ‘stochastic terrorism’, an under-examined yet growing threat to public security.
-As described by leading scholars, stochastic terrorism involves ‘the use of mass media to provoke random acts of ideologically motivated violence that are statistically… more
+As described by leading scholars, stochastic terrorism involves ‘the use of mass media to provoke random acts of ideologically motivated violence that are statistically predictable but… more

 Algorithmic Security and Human Autonomy

 The core of human autonomy (understood as making self-determined decisions and acting accordingly) is increasingly being complemented, supported, or replaced by automated decision-making (ADM) processes.
-In civil security, this has led to the emergence of “algorithmic” and “preventive”… more
+In civil security, this has led to the emergence of “algorithmic” and “preventive” security.
+Recent examples at… more

 This project examines an undertheorized area of counter-terrorism law, namely, a state’s positive obligation to prevent terror attacks.
 Terrorism case law has routinely focused on excessive use of security measures.
-This reflects both the importance of constraining the use of force and the… more
+This reflects both the importance of constraining the use of force and the regrettable pervasiveness of… more

 Legal Hermeneutics and Metaethics